Blog

 • Angle of Twist:

-• Thermal Stress (stress) occurs when a material is subjected to a change in temperature, causing it to expand or contract.
+• Thermal Stress (plane stress vs plane strain) occurs when a material is subjected to a change in temperature, causing it to expand or contract.

-• Thermal Strain (stress) is the deformation resulting from the change in temperature.
+• Thermal Strain (plane stress vs plane strain) is the deformation resulting from the change in temperature.

 Formulation: